-Fiber and high speed internet is essential for future businesses, particularly those with a web presence or where large amounts of data are shared between offices.
+Fiber and high speed internet (wired or wireless) are essential for future businesses, particularly those with a web presence or where large amounts of data are shared between offices.
 From a NMIA marketability standpoint, access to high speed internet is something that businesses expect.
-While some businesses might add their own service if there are other features of the NMIA that make it attractive and affordable, easy access to this infrastructure is a basic component of any modern employment area.
+While some businesses might add their own service if there are other features of the NMIA that make it attractive and affordable. easy access to this infrastructure is a basic component of any modern employment area.